-MapTiler allows to define a custom system of tiles which should be rendered.
-Such tiling scheme, or in the terminology of OGC WMTS service the TileMatrixSet is for the maptiler defined with parameters which must follow the tile profile option: -custom.
+MapTiler Engine allows defining a custom system of tiles which should be rendered.
+Such tiling scheme, or in the terminology of OGC WMTS service the TileMatrixSet is for the MapTiler Engine defined with parameters which must follow the tile profile option: -custom.

 - -tiling_srs [definition]

 - The spatial reference system, e.g. the coordinate system in which the tiles are created.
 Follows the definitions known from -srs.

 - The area which should be split into tiles defined in the tiling_srs coordinates.

 - -tiling_resolution [zoomlevel] [resolution]

 - Resolution in units of the tiling spatial reference system per pixel on the given zoom level.
 MapTiler Engine will automatically compute values for all other zoom levels, each having half the resolution of the previous one.

 - Resolution is calculated so as to fit whole input mapset into one tile on zoom level 0 with respect to bbox, srs, and tile size.

 - The default behavior if the resolution is not specified.
 Resolution is calculated so as to not supersample the largest input map with respect to bbox, srs and tile size.